 Statutes in a small number of states may require the Host Blue to use a basis for calculating Member liability for Covered Services that does not reflect the entire savings realized, or expected to be realized, on a particular claim or to add a surcharge.
-Should any state statutes mandate Member liability calculation methods that differ from the usual BlueCard method noted above or required a surcharge, BCBSGA would then calculate your liability for any covered health care services in accordance with the applicable state statute in effect at the time you received your care.
+Should any state statutes mandate Member liability calculation methods that differ from the usual BlueCard method noted above or required a surcharge, BCBS would then calculate your liability for any covered health care services in accordance with the applicable state statute in effect at the time you received your care.

-Accessing Care via the BlueCard PPO Network
+Accessing Care via the BlueCard PPO Network (For PPO and POS options only)

 When you are out of state and need service, simply dial 1-800-810-BLUE.
-After you provide your ID number, alpha prefix and zip code in which you are seeking service, you will be given the name of at least three PPO Providers in the area.
+After you provide your ID number, alpha prefix and zip code in which you are seeking service, you will be given the name of at least three In-Network Providers in the area.
 You can decide which one to visit.
 In case of an emergency, you should seek immediate care from the closest health care Provider.